 With a high-definition, research-quality hydrophone (underwater microphone) at seventy-feet (21 m) below the ice, the McMurdo Oceanographic Observatory (MOO) now records audio continuously, documenting the under-ice soundscape of McMurdo Sound at a resolution–and over a duration–never before achieved.

-The MOO's audio feed is available live for personnel at McMurdo Station, while the large recorded audio data files are being archived there for future transport to our U.S. research institutions for in-depth analysis.
-The collected data (samples of which are available at right) will become the first multi-year record of the underwater soundscape in one of the southernmost marine environments in the world.
+The MOO's audio feed is available continuously for personnel at McMurdo Station, and may occasionally be broadcast live to the internet.
+The huge volume of recorded audio data is being archived at McMurdo Station for future transport to our U.S. research institutions for in-depth analysis.
+These collected data (samples of which are available at right) will become the first multi-year record of the underwater soundscape in one of the southernmost marine environments in the world.

 With this aspect of the MOO project, we aim to document the bioacoustic (animal sound) signatures that reveal the presence and abundance of marine mammals that reside in or visit McMurdo Sound each year.
 By following changes in the types and frequency of the various calls of the resident Weddell seals, for example, we expect to contribute to an understanding of how the behavior of these southernmost marine mammals changes throughout the year.